What is geotechnical engineering? Key terms, applications and survey type

 Plate load test

 This type of performance test can be carried out in the field.
 It measures the soil response to a vertically applied load.
-If the load applied is high enough, it can measure bearing capacity of the soil.
-The name derives from the circular steel plate that is used in the test to apply load to the soil and induce settlement.
+If the load applied is high enough, it can measure the bearing capacity of the soil.
+The name derives from the circular steel plate, which is used in the test to apply load to the soil and induce settlement.

-When it comes to working platforms, it can be useful to be able to test to bearing failure.
-A large diameter plate is needed to accurately represent working condition, and this then requires enormous loads to reach failure.
+When it comes to working platforms, it can be useful to test for bearing failure.
+A large diameter plate is needed to accurately represent the working conditions, which requires enormous loads to reach failure.
 Tensar has commissioned very large scale plate load tests to validate its stabilised working platform design method, known as the T-value method.

 Keen to learn more?
 See plate load tests – uses, plate size and interpretation.